 - You want to look at your budget and say “I got this shit!”

 - What?
 Edamame?
 Pfft, I made that so many times, I can cook it in my sleep.
 (Not me, but someone out there probably can)

 - When it comes to mental health, you want to take care of yourself, as well as your family.

-I believe that everyone has a need for something and it's my duty to help you manage being a parent and/or spouse as flawlessly as possible.
+I believe that everyone has a need for something and it's my passion to help you manage being a parent and/or spouse as flawlessly as possible.